 Shorebirds, waders and other waterbirds

-Great blue herons, great egret, black-crowned night-herons and American bitterns can be observed on the area.
+Great blue herons, great egret, black-crowned night-herons and American bitterns are common on the area.

-There are still a few Sandhill cranes scattered throughout the area and have initiated nesting.
-Pairs with colts can sometimes be seen on the areas pastures.
+There are still a few Sandhill crane pairs scattered throughout the area.
+Most colts are now flighted, but can still be seen hanging out with the adults.
 Killdeer and snipe can be observed all across the area now.
-Black-necked stilt, yellowlegs, spotted sandpipers, long-billed dowitchers, white-faced ibis and American avocet are becoming more common as spring progresses.
-Willets were observed over this past week.
+Black-necked stilt, yellowlegs, spotted sandpipers, long-billed dowitchers, white-faced ibis and American avocet are common sightings.

-American coot numbers continue to increase and Virginia rails can be heard throughout the area but can be hard to spot.
+American coot can be found scattered across the area.
+Virginia rails and soras can be heard throughout the area, but can be hard to spot.

 Great horned and barn owls can be seen at dusk.
 Red-tailed hawks, northern harriers, cooper hawks, sharp-shinned, American kestrels, prairie falcons can be seen foraging throughout the wildlife area.
-A peregrine falcon was also seen this past week.
+Peregrine falcons can also be observed sometimes using the area.
 Osprey can be observed flying around the area or resting on old power poles.

-Bald eagles use on the area has decreased over the past few weeks with the departure of the white geese, but can still occasionally be found.
+Bald can still occasionally be found.
 The red-shouldered hawk is another that has been recently seen.